tgross/devopsdaysmsp2018/content/_index.md

 # ensure your own mask is secure

 {{% note %}}
-that being said, we should also cut each other some slack. you don't know much about the circumstances of any particular person. so while we should be holding each other to task, individuals need to make their own decisions about where they work and that doesn't make them The Enemy. (unless they work at Oracle, just sayin')
+that being said, we should also cut each other some slack. you don't know much about the circumstances of any particular person. so while we should be holding each other to task, individuals need to make their own decisions about where they work and that doesn't make them The Enemy. (unless they work at Palantir, just sayin')
 {{% /note %}}

 ---